bilalsul/rzr/README.md

 Explore any Github, Gitlab or Bitbucket repository – just download it as a .zip and open it instantly in a beautiful, read-only code editor.

-Perfect for:

-- Studying open-source projects on the go
-- Reviewing code during travel or commutes
-- Quickly checking repos shared as zip downloads
-- Learning from famous projects without setting up git

-No cloning.
-Read and browse files offline after import.
-Privacy-focused.

 ## Features

-- Import any git repository as a `.zip` file (GitHub "Download ZIP", GitLab export, etc.)
-- Download a repository in Zip Manager, extract it and start viewing & reading code
+- Download GitHub, GitLab and Bitbucket repos as zip with the in-app Zip Manager plugin.
+- Read source code in the Monaco editor with support for 100+ programming languages.
+Customizable with plugins.
-- Full folder/file tree browser
+- In-app folder/file tree browser for managing extracted zip projects once enabled.
-- Syntax-highlighted read-only code editor [](https://github.com/omar-hanafy/flutter_monaco)
+- Read-only code editor with Monaco syntax highlighting (via WebView).
-- Instant Markdown preview for READMEs and `.md` files
+- Instant Markdown preview for READMEs and `.md` files once enabled.
-- Search across files and inside file contents
-- Customizable: font size, font family, zoom, light/dark theme
-- Toggleable File Explorer & advanced features via **Plugins** system
-- Supports huge projects (with progress indicator during extraction)
-- Multiple languages (English, Italian, French, German, Arabic, Spanish, Portuguese, Turkish, Chinese (Simplified & Traditional), Japanese, Korean, Russian)
+- Rich Settings for managing file explorer and editor options (word wrap, minimap, line numbers, zoom) through the Plugins system.
+- Supports English and 13 other languages.
+- Optional AI assistant plugin, using user-supplied API keys for OpenAI, Anthropic, and Gemini.

-- Only the INTERNET permission (used to download repository archives and check for new versions); no unnecessary permissions
+The app uses the INTERNET permission to download repository archives and check for new versions on GitHub.
+No tracking or analytics.

+The AI plugin is not implemented yet and will be added in upcoming versions.

 | Imported Projects          | Plugins Manager            |
 |----------------------------|----------------------------|